Cape Breton South and Richmond

 Cape Breton South and Richmond was a federal electoral district in the province of Nova Scotia, Canada, that was represented in the House of Commons of Canada from 1917 to 1925.

-This riding was created in 1914 from Cape Breton South and Richmond ridings, It consisted of the electoral district of South Cape Breton and the county of Richmond.

-It was abolished in 1924 when it was redistributed into Cape Breton South and Richmond—West Cape Breton.
+This riding was created in 1917 by a statute passed in 1914 from Cape Breton South and Richmond ridings.
+It consisted of the electoral district of South Cape Breton and the county of Richmond.
+It was abolished with a law passed in 1924 and carried out in 1925, when it was redistributed into Cape Breton South and Richmond—West Cape Breton.
 The riding was a dual-member constituency—it elected two members to Parliament.

 Members of Parliament

-This riding elected the following Members of Parliament:
+This riding elected the following members of Parliament: